Cryptizens/cryptorun-back/readme.md

 - Contract status update goes wrong: a 'failed' message from the Oracle does not lead to the right status update of the contract

 ## Doing things elegantly: tests automation

+### Setting up a Blockchain test environment with Solidity and Truffle

+### The special case of the Oracle: using Ethereum bridge

+### The test suite: 20 assertions to success

+## Next steps

+Did you enjoy reading this?
+Then certainly it would be nice if you could provide feedback to pressure-test the current contract implementation!